DAVIS-Ag: A Synthetic Plant Dataset for Prototyping Domain-Inspired Active Vision in Agricultural Robots: RELATED WORK

 \subsection{Active Vision in Agriculture}

 In agriculture, active vision has been investigated to better monitor statuses of plants, localize fruits for robotic picking, or predict potential yields under significantly cluttered environments.
 For example, dynamic viewpoint-decision systems were developed to strategically move a robotic arm to accurately estimate the maturity~\citep{VHKE22} or the size~\citep{ZZB22} of partially visible fruit.
-Also, maximizing the viewed area of target fruit has been studied to closely examine the instance as well as provide a manipulator with useful information for picking~\citep{ZZB22, LTEM19}.
-For similar motivation, \citet{MZB22} used active motions of a robotic arm with a sensor to reconstruct the hidden structure of fruit under another object.
-In addition, full $3$D reconstruction of entire plant also has been performed in the context of active vision~\citep{BVK22,GPFWMP19}.
+In addition, maximizing the viewed area of target fruit has been studied to closely examine the instance as well as provide a manipulator with useful information for picking~\citep{ZZB22, LTEM19}.
+For similar motivation, the authors in~\citep{MZB22} used active motions of a robotic arm with a sensor to reconstruct the hidden structure of fruit under another object.
+Full $3$D reconstruction of entire plant also has been performed in the context of active vision~\citep{BVK22,GPFWMP19}.

-Nonetheless, absence of a common testbed---such as ones described in~\autoref{sec:table_top_data} and~\autoref{sec:scene_datasets}---has been a challenge to evaluate a method against another in agricultural applications.
-For instance, for simulation, most of used platforms have been implemented based upon V-REP~\citep{RSF13}, Panda$3$D~\citep{GM04}, or Robot Operating System~(ROS)~\citep{QCGFFLWN09} with Gazebo~\citep{KH04} which are specially customized for each research problem.
-In this paper, on the other hand, we propose \mbox{DAVIS-Ag}, which does not require technical familiarity with any of those for using it, while it features $>502$K~RGB images sampled from $632$~simulated plant environments along with the labels such as bounding boxes and fruit-instance segmentation, which could be useful for various agricultural tasks.
+Nonetheless, absence of a common testbed---such as ones discussed in~\autoref{sec:av_general}---has been a challenge to evaluate a method against another in agricultural applications.
+For instance, most of the employed simulators have been implemented based upon V-REP~\citep{RSF13}, Panda$3$D~\citep{GM04}, or Robot Operating System~(ROS)~\citep{QCGFFLWN09} with Gazebo~\citep{KH04} which are specially customized for each research problem.
+In this paper, on the other hand, we propose \mbox{DAVIS-Ag}, which does not require technical familiarity with any of those for simulating robot motions, since ``view-to-view'' pointers, linking reachable view images, are available.

+In a similar sense, \mbox{DAVIS-Ag} is distinct from other agricultural datasets, which only provide the images that were gathered independently for traditional computer vision tasks~\citep{HRI20, CLSWBS17, WMMCSRCSB23}.
+It is also different from the datasets for localization tasks~\citep{MTABLDT23, PMHPTGLTCH23}---generally collected using camera sensors, inertial measurement units, and wheel encoders as mobile robots travel along fixed paths---since their sparse samples do not allow for simulations of novel trajectories.